thanthese/pangram/readme.md

 A search of the full dictionary yielded some interesting results.
-When restricting my search to words that contain both a `q` and `z` I found no combinations that used more than 24 letters.
-Same when I required only a `q`.
-*But*, when I required only a `z` the program took off.
+When restricting my search to words that contain both a `q` and `z` I found no combinations that used more than 24 letters (which means that no combinations use all 26 letters).
+Same when I required only a `q`.  *But*, when I required only a `z` the program took off.
 Most runs prior to that took 0.5-2 hours.
 After *18* hours I ended the `z`-only run with *1200* combinations banked up that used 25 unique letters.

 Moral of the story is that `q` is a much less friendly letter than `z`.